A Diagrammatic Temperley-Lieb Categorification: The Quotient Category

-\begin{proof} Two 321-avoiding monomials in $\mc{TL}$ are equal only if they are related by the relation (\ref{eqn-uiuj}).
-Since this lifts to an isomorphism $U_i \otimes U_j \cong U_j \otimes U_i$ in $\mc{TLC}_2$, we have $u_{\ii}=u_{\jj} \implies U_{\ii} \cong U_{\jj}$.
+\begin{proof} Two 321-avoiding monomials in $\mTL$ are equal only if they are related by the relation (\ref{eqn-uiuj}).
+Since this lifts to an isomorphism $U_i \otimes U_j \cong U_j \otimes U_i$ in $\mC_2$, we have $u_{\ii}=u_{\jj} \implies U_{\ii} \cong U_{\jj}$.

 If an object has a 1-dimensional space of degree 0 endomorphisms, then it must be spanned by the identity map, and there can be no non-trivial idempotents.
 If an object has endomorphisms only in non-negative degrees, then it can not be isomorphic to any nonzero degree shift of itself.
-If two objects $X$ and $Y$ are such that both $\HOM(X,Y)$ and $\HOM(Y,X)$ are concentrated in strictly positive degrees, then no grading shift of $X$ is isomorphic to $Y$, since there can not be a degree zero map in both directions.
+If two objects $X$ and $Y$ are such that both $\Hom(X,Y)$ and $\Hom(Y,X)$ are concentrated in strictly positive degrees, then no grading shift of $X$ is isomorphic to $Y$, since there can not be a degree zero map in both directions.

-Therefore, we will win if we show that $U_{\ii}$ has endomorphisms concentrated in non-negative degree, with a 1-dimensional degree 0 part, and that when $u_{\ii} \ne u_{\jj}$, $\HOM(U_{\ii},U_{\jj})$ is in strictly positive degrees.
-This question is entirely determined by the pairing on $\mc{TL}$, since it only asks about the graded dimension of Hom spaces.
+Therefore, we need only show that (for 321-avoiding monomials) $U_{\ii}$ has endomorphisms concentrated in non-negative degree, with a 1-dimensional degree 0 part, and that when $u_{\ii} \ne u_{\jj}$, $\Hom(U_{\ii},U_{\jj})$ is in strictly positive degrees.
+This question is entirely determined by the pairing on $\mTL$, since it only asks about the graded dimension of Hom spaces.

 When $\ii$ is empty, we already know that $(1,1)=\frac{t^n}{(1-t^2)}\qtwo^n - \frac{t^2}{(1-t^2)}$, which has degree 0 coefficient $1$, and is concentrated in non-negative degrees.